ryan-wolbeck/ngboost-tuner/README.md

                         Proportion of loadnums used for evaluation .2 is 20 percent of training leaving 80 percent train, 10 percent test, 10 percent validation.
-Default = .2
+Default = .2 -n N_SEARCH_BOOSTERS, --n-search-boosters N_SEARCH_BOOSTERS
+                        Number of n_estimators(booster) to use when searching.
+                        Default = 20
+  -nf FINAL_BOOSTERS, --final-boosters FINAL_BOOSTERS
+                        Number of n_estimators(booster) to use to run the final model.
+Default = 500
 ```